VFScale: Intrinsic Reasoning through Verifier-Free Test-time Scalable Diffusion Model: Method

 \subsection{Inference of \proj}

-To fully harness the potential of the diffusion model with the higher-efficiency search algorithm, we propose a novel hybrid Monte Carlo Tree Search denoising (hMCTS denoising) method, which progressively applies best-of-$N$ (BoN) and Monte Carlo Tree Search (MCTS) denoising in sequence, as detailed below, throughout the denoising process.
-As demonstrated in Algorithm ~\ref{alg:hmcts}, we employ BoN for the diffusion process in the early diffusion stages, which introduces $L$ initial noises to maintain a consistent number of function evaluations (NFE) per example during the diffusion process.\footnote{In this paper, we primarily report $K = N_r$ MCTS denoising, where ensuring $K = N_r, L=N_r$ guarantees that the NFE (Number of Function Evaluations) for each case of BoN, MCTS denoising, and hMCTS denoising remains the same.} Subsequently, hMCTS denoising utilizes the MCTS denoising\footnote{For a detailed explanation of the distinctions between hMCTS denoising, MCTS denoising, and BoN, as well as the impact of MCTS denoising start step \( t_s \), please refer to Appendix \ref{app:additional_results}.} to iteratively perform the denoising process until the termination state \( \x_0 \) is reached.
-This approach enables MCTS to more accurately estimate node value when the noise is relatively small, thereby preventing the premature exclusion of potentially promising nodes.
+To fully exploit the potential of the diffusion model with a more efficient search algorithm, we propose a novel hybrid Monte Carlo Tree Search denoising (hMCTS denoising) method, which progressively applies best-of-$N$ (BoN) and Monte Carlo Tree Search (MCTS) denoising in sequence, as detailed below, throughout the denoising process.
+As demonstrated in Algorithm ~\ref{alg:hmcts}, we employ BoN for the diffusion process in the early diffusion stages, which introduces $L$ initial noises to maintain a consistent number of function evaluations (NFE) per example during the diffusion process.\footnote{In this paper, we primarily report $K = N_r$ MCTS denoising, where ensuring $K = N_r, L=N_r$ guarantees that the NFE (Number of Function Evaluations) for each case of BoN, MCTS denoising, and hMCTS denoising remains the same.
+Allocating an identical NFE is the basis for a fair comparison of the search strategies' effectiveness, as detailed in Appendix~\ref{appendix:compute_cost}.} Subsequently, hMCTS denoising utilizes the MCTS denoising\footnote{For a detailed explanation of the distinctions between hMCTS denoising, MCTS denoising, and BoN, as well as the impact of MCTS denoising start step \( t_s \), please refer to Appendix \ref{app:additional_results}.} to iteratively perform the denoising process until the termination state \( \x_0 \) is reached.
+This approach enables MCTS to more accurately estimate node values when the noise is relatively small, thereby preventing the premature exclusion of potentially promising nodes.
 Next, we will detail the MCTS denoise process.